Taisei Marukawa

-Career
+Club career

 Early career

 Marukawa started his career when he was in high school by joining Hiroshima Minami High School.
-Then he joined Chuo University from 2015 to 2019.
+Then he joined Chuo University from 2016 to 2019.

-Senglea Athletic F.C.
+Senglea Athletic

 Before the second half of 2019–20, Marukawa moved to Malta.
 He signed one-year contract with Maltese Premier League club Senglea Athletic.
 He made his debut on 1 February, as a starter in a 1–2 win to Balzan.
 On 6 April, Marukawa scored his first goal for Senglea Athletic in a 2–2 draw over Ħamrun Spartans at the Hibernians Stadium.